BetterThanTomorrow/calva/README.md

 When the repl (or app) is running, start VS Code and open the project root directory.
 The extension will then connect, and you are ready to bend the laws of nature using Clojure.

 Yay! 🍾 🎆 ✨

+**Note** If your workspace root is not the same as the project root of your Clojure project you must tell Calva which sub directory is the project root.
+Search for `projectRootDirectory` in settings and modify the workspace settings.
+This path should be relative to the workspace root (which is why it defaults to `.`).

 ### ClojureScript REPL